protomock/mock-injector/README.md

 `mock.subject(filepath)` - tells mock-injector what file is the test subject and returns it.

-`mock(filepath)` - injects the mock of the dependency for the subject.
+`mock(filepath || moduleName)` - creates AND injects the mock of the dependency for the subject.
+Returns the mocked object.

 `mock.inject(filepath, object)` - injects the mock of the dependency for the subject.